 There is no possible way this school could receive such a high score.
 My son attended for two years until I fortunately found a way to transfer him to a different school district and it was one of the best decisions I have ever made for him.
 He used to hate going to school every day feared his teachers feared testing and seemed to always be criticized or bullied by others in his class.
 My son is very bright and enjoys being artistic.
 His teachers never spent the time to ensure he was learning and rushed everyone through their objectives.
 His new school has been a Godsend.
 He now enjoys being in school is making new friends and even aced his first spelling test without any fear.
 If you can do your very best to avoid Lincoln Elementary in Macomb IL.

 Lincoln Elementary School is a public elementary school in Macomb.
 The principal of Lincoln Elementary School is Rose Platt.
-583 students go to Lincoln Elementary School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+583 children attend Lincoln Elementary School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
 0.2% of the Lincoln Elementary School students are "limited in English proficiency."
-48% of the 583 students here are classified as "economically disadvantaged", and 45% are paying reduced lunch prices.
-The ratio of students to teachers at Lincoln Elementary School is 14:1.
+48% of the 583 students here are classified as "economically disadvantaged", and 48% have subsidized lunches.
+The student to teacher ratio at Lincoln Elementary School is 14:1.
 Edison Elementary School is one of the nearest elementary schools.

 This school shows up as an 8/10 rating for me prior to my review.
 From this number this site has lost some credibility for me.
 I'd give it a 3/10 from the perspective of a parent who is highly involved in her child's education.
 And before I got any further I'll say that it is not entirely the fault of the school- it is the population of the area.
 The teachers seem nice and have great intentions but they just can't handle the card they have been dealt.
 Many children are way way WAY behind and have terrible behaviour and come to school with very little sleep.
 1/3 of my daugthers classes were this way.
 This of course takes all of the teachers time and there is very little time for actual instruction.
 But if you have one of those neglected exhausted children I'm sure the school would be good for you because the teachers do try.
 Also I'll throw in a note about the curriculum being way too easy and also there are some quite nasty and strict recess and lunch time rules (like jonny accidentally dropped a wrapper under his seat so as punishment none of his class gets to have recess-- humiliating johnny).